SciCatProject/scicatlive/README.md

 ## Add a new service

-To add a new service (see the [backend v4](./services/backendv4/) for an extensive example):
+To add a new service (see the [backend v4](./services/backend/v4/) for an extensive example):
 1. create a dedicated folder in the [services](./services/) one
 2. name it as the service
 3. create the `compose.yaml` file with the required dependencies (if any)
-4. eventually, include any service in (3) which is specific to the service and not shared across the global setup
+4. eventually, include any service in (2) and (3) which is specific to the service and not shared across the global setup
-5. eventually, add additional configurable logic (e.g. [BE_VERSION dependency](./services/frontend/compose.yaml#L14) and [JOBS_ENABLED dependency](./services/backendv3/compose.yaml))
+5. eventually, add additional configurable logic (e.g. [BE_VERSION dependency](./services/frontend/compose.yaml#L14) and [JOBS_ENABLED dependency](./services/backend/v3/compose.yaml))
 6. eventually, add the platform field, as described [here](#supported-os-architectures)
 7. eventually, create a `config` folder if it requires configuration
 8. eventually, add a `README.md` file in the service